hectorfhurtado/rule-of-thumb-zemoga/README.md

 ## Development Server

-For starting the development server on http://localhost:3000
+For starting the development server on http://localhost:3000 run

 ```bash
 npx nuxi dev